THIRD STREET SHOOTING: Owner, employee of Memphis tire shop shot and killed by 'angry ex-employee,' family says

-SOUTH MEMPHIS, Tenn. - Memphis police have a suspect in custody in connection to the deadly shooting at a Memphis tire shop.
+Police released new details surrounding the deadly shooting of an owner and employee at a Memphis tire shop.

 Download the FOX13 Memphis app to receive alerts from breaking news in your neighborhood.